kang5313/ProjectResourceMngmt_Angular/README.md

 1. Add-in user management module so that the user have to check in their account before access to the tool.
 2. Seperate the user into 2 categories: Normal User and Admin.
 3. Only Admin can access the CRUD for User's role.
-4. Resource Analytics module for the admin to use.
+4. Resource analytics module for the admin to use.

 ## Angular Info